 Detailed practical guidance to help you deliver a robust vulnerability management system for your business – now updated!

 Launching the 2nd Edition of our pioneering book by Adele Adams & Kassy Marsh.
-We’re really proud that Prof. Chris Elliot has, as with our first edition, reviewed and recommend the book and kindly written us a foreword.
+We’re really proud that Prof. Chris Elliott has, as with our first edition, reviewed and recommend the book and kindly written us a foreword.

 Key changes in the 2nd edition include: